MichaelMedford/PlanetTest/README.md

 ### Outline

-This document outlines the implementation of the functions used throughout the analysis.
-For analysis of the scenes using these tools, please read the **Analysis.ipynb**.
+This README outlines the implementation of the functions used throughout the analysis.
+For analysis of the scenes using these tools, please read the `Analysis.ipynb`.
+For figures that are the results of this analysis, please see the `Figures` folder.

 ### Measuring Vegetative Health
 Measuring the rate of change from green vegetation to bare soil